sdx-workshop/sdx-submissions/README.md

 ### Submissions

 We encourage participants to submit a short abstract.
-Submissions are markdown abstracts with a short extended abstract to be submitted after acceptance.
-Please make sure that the initial abstract itself is within __250 words__.
+Submissions are markdown abstracts.
+Please make sure that the abstract is within __250 words__.

 After a reviewing, you would have the opportunity to present your work in virtually or on-site at the workshop.